hashicorp/consul/website/source/docs/connect/proxies.html.md

 per-service proxy sidecar transparently handles inbound and outbound service connections, automatically wrapping and verifying TLS connections.
 Consul includes its own built-in L4 proxy and has first class support for Envoy.
-You can chose other proxies to plug in as well.
+You can choose other proxies to plug in as well.
 This section describes how to configure Envoy or the built-in proxy using Connect, and how to integrate the proxy of your choice.